Wells-next-the-Sea railway station

 Wells-next-the-Sea was a railway station that served the port town of Wells-next-the-Sea, in North Norfolk, England.
-It was opened in 1857 by the Wells & Fakenham Railway, later part of the Great Eastern Railway's Wymondham to Wells branch, and became a junction in 1866 with the arrival of the West Norfolk Junction Railway.
+It was opened in 1857 by the Wells and Fakenham Railway, later part of the Great Eastern Railway's Wymondham to Wells branch, and became a junction in 1866 with the arrival of the West Norfolk Junction Railway.
 It was closed in 1964.